dwarvesf/playground/_memo/uidynamicanimator.md

 tags:
   - swift
   - macos
+  - iOS
-title: Uidynamicanimator
+title: UIDynamicAnimator
 date: 2019-07-26
-description: null
+description: A **dynamic item is any iOS or custom object that conforms to the [UIDynamicItem](https://developer.apple.com/documentation/uikit/uidynamicitem) protocol.
 authors: null
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
 ---

 ## Definition
 A **dynamic item** is any iOS or custom object that conforms to the [UIDynamicItem](https://developer.apple.com/documentation/uikit/uidynamicitem) protocol.

 The [UIView](https://developer.apple.com/documentation/uikit/uiview) and [UICollectionViewLayoutAttributes](https://developer.apple.com/documentation/uikit/uicollectionviewlayoutattributes) classes implement this protocol in iOS 7 and later.
 You can implement this protocol to use a dynamic animator with custom objects for such purposes as reacting to rotation or position changes computed by an animator.

 To use dynamics, configure one or more dynamic behaviors—including providing each with a set of dynamic items—and then add those behaviors to a dynamic animator.